 Another thing heavily emphasized in this book is this:

 We, mothers have a very, very terrible obligation and that is to raise our children for Heaven!
-That we have to nourish not just their body, but also their souls which is even the most important and supernatural between the two.
+That we have to nourish not just their body, but also their souls which is even the most important and supernatural one.

 Being a Catholic, this should be as basic knowledge as one plus one, but unfortunately, even the essential Catholic catechism gets so drowned in these modern times that we Catholics forget this.
 What a sad epoch we are in.
 We need constant reminders like this if we want to reach Heaven!